george-willcox/Bridge-Conventions/bridge.md

   |1M |5 cards|
   |1m |3 cards|

-- If Both Majors have the same length open Spades, unless 17+ HCP where you can show a reverse by opening Hearts and then rebiding Spades
+- If Both Majors have the same length open Spades, unless 17+ HCP where you can show a reverse by opening Hearts and then rebidding Spades

 - if both minors have equal length open 1C

 ### Strong 1NT

 - 15-17 HCP
-- Overcalling 1NT shows 15-18 HCP with stopper in enemy suits
+- Over-calling 1NT shows 15-18 HCP with stopper in enemy suits
 - No more than 1 doubleton
 - No voids or singletons
 - 12-14 HCP open 1 of a suit then rebid 1NT